mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If the tree has 2<sup>d</sup> leaves, then it has 2<sup>d+1</sup> - 1 nodes.
 The `ratchet_tree` vector logically has this number of entries, but the sender MUST NOT include blank nodes after the last non-blank node.
-The receiver MUST check that the last node in `ratchet_tree` is non-blank, and extend it to the right until it has a length of the form 2<sup>d+1</sup> - 1, adding the minimum number of blank values possible.
+The receiver MUST check that the last node in `ratchet_tree` is non-blank, and then extend the tree to the right until it has a length of the form 2<sup>d+1</sup> - 1, adding the minimum number of blank values possible.
 (Obviously, this may be done "virtually", by synthesizing blank nodes when required, as opposed to actually changing the